story645/neh/d3/README.md

 With respect to D3?

-HTML - anchors the graph in the  page
-CSS - style the graph - aesthetics like color and fill JS - declare the type of graph and attach elemnts to data
+HTML - can be used to anchor the graph in the  page CSS - style the graph - aesthetics like color and fill JS - declare the type of graph and attach elemnts to data